Henryy-rs/GA-VRP/README.md

 6   mutate offsprings with a certain probability
 7   If offsprings are not same then
 7     for each offsprings:
-8       If offspring has a lower cost than the worst chromosome) 9         then replace worst chromosome with offspring 10  Save cost of the current iteration
+8       if offspring has a lower cost than the worst chromosome) 9         then replace worst chromosome with offspring 10  Save cost of the current iteration